chnm/thatcamp-org/wp-content/plugins/compact-archives/readme.txt

 === Compact Archives ===
-Contributors: smub, noumaan
+Contributors: smub, noumaan, deb255
 Tags: posts, archive, archives
 Requires at least: 3.0
-Tested up to: 4.3
+Tested up to: 4.8
-Stable tag: trunk
+Stable tag: 3.0.6

 Displays a monthly archive of posts in a more compact form than the usual long list.